Jonathan Hayes

-Jonathan Michael Hayes (born August 11, 1962) is an American football coach and former tight end who is currently offensive coordinator of the Arlington Renegades of the XFL.
-He previously served as the head coach of St. Louis Battlehawks as well as tight ends coach for Cincinnati Bengals of the National Football League (NFL).
+Jonathan Michael Hayes (born August 11, 1962) is an American football coach and former tight end.
+He previously served as the head coach of St. Louis Battlehawks as well as tight ends coach for Cincinnati Bengals of the National Football League (NFL), and the co-offensive coordinator for the Arlington Renegades of the United Football League (UFL).
+Hayes is currently the athletic director for Moeller High School in Cincinnati, Ohio.

+Early life

+Hayes was raised by his parents, Jewett and Florence Hayes.
+His father worked as a parole officer and his mother worked for 39 years as a teacher.
+Hayes attended and graduated from South Fayette Township High School in South Fayette Township, Pennsylvania.
+Hayes's older brother Jay Hayes graduated from South Fayette Township High School three years earlier.

 Playing career

+Hayes played college football for Iowa from 1982 to 1984.
+Hayes was recruited to Iowa after graduating from South Fayette Township High School in South Fayette Township, Pennsylvania.
+He played under Hall of Fame Coach Hayden Fry at Iowa.
+As a freshman, Hayes played defense and started for Iowa at linebacker.
+As a sophomore, he switched to tight end, where he had 10 receptions and 1 TD catch.
+As a junior, he had 42 catches for 512 yards and 6 TD catches.
+He decided to leave college early and declared for the 1985 NFL draft following his junior year.
+Hayes was named as an All-American following his junior season.
+Hayes is part of a tight end lineage at Iowa that had Marv Cook, Dallas Clark, Tony Moeaki, George Kittle, Noah Fant, T. J. Hockenson and Sam LaPorta and others following him in the program.

+While playing at Iowa, Hayes was diagnosed with diabetes.
+He has worked with numerous diabetes organizations and sponsored events throughout his playing and coaching career to assist children and raise money for diabetes research.

-Hayes played college football for Iowa from 1982 to 1984, and was drafted in the 2nd round of the 1985 NFL Draft.
+After his career at Iowa, Hayes was drafted in the second round of the 1985 NFL Draft.
 He played for the Kansas City Chiefs (1985–1993) and the Pittsburgh Steelers (1994–1996).

 Coaching career

 Oklahoma

 Hayes's coaching career began at Oklahoma under Bob Stoops.
 While coaching in Norman, the 2000 Oklahoma Sooners football team won the BCS National Championship Game.
 At Oklahoma, Hayes coached Trent Smith, who was named to the 2001 and 2002 All-Big 12 Conference football team.